ashn-dot-dev/site/src/blog/2020-01-06-c-array-length.md

-The ARRAY_LENGTH macro in C
+The ARRAY_LENGTH Macro in C
 ===========================

 The number of elements in a C array can be determined through the use of the